michaelbazos/angular-feather/README.md

 import { FeatherModule } from 'angular-feather';
 import { Camera, Heart, Github } from 'angular-feather/icons';

-@NgModule({
-  exports: FeatherModule.pick({
+// Select some icons (use an object, not an array) const icons = {
   Camera,
   Heart,
   Github
+};

+@NgModule({
+  imports: [
+    FeatherModule.pick(icons)
+  ],
+  exports: [
+    FeatherModule
+  ]
 })
-})
 export class IconsModule { }

 // NOTES:
 // 1.
-We use the 'exports' property since <i-feather> component will be used in templates from parent modules
+We add FeatherModule to the 'exports', since the <i-feather> component will be used in templates of parent module
 // 2.
-Don't forget to specify FeatherModule using FeatherModule.pick({ ... }) and the icons you need
+Don't forget to pick some icons using FeatherModule.pick({ ... })
 ```

 _3. Use it in template_